-The Ph.D. program seeks to:
+The PhD Program seeks to:

 - 1. Equip candidates with advanced Orthodox theological scholarship. - 2.
-Qualify researchers to lead advanced academic theological studies. - 3.
+Qualify researchers to lead advanced academic theological research. - 3.
 Stimulate candidates towards research and engagement in life-long learning.

-- 4. Develop in Ph.D. candidates high standards of ethics and professionalism. - 5.
-Equip candidates with necessary skills and tools to lead research and teach in universities. - 6.
+- 4. Develop in PhD candidates high standards of ethics and professionalism. - 5.
+Equip candidates with necessary skills and tools to teach in universities. - 6.
 Foster the interrelationship between theological research and the pastoral work of the Church. - 7.
 Lead an active interaction with the research community worldwide on issues of Eastern Christianity.